⚠️ We are currently updating our 2020/21 tax guidance across the website

 The majority of people associated with LITRG are volunteers.
 They provide support on consultation groups, in research, in contributing to our writing and just generally helping out the small core team which runs LITRG.
 Volunteers operate from their homes or from the premises of sympathetic employers.
 You can volunteer from anywhere in the world.

 Our volunteers have a range of experience, from the tax profession (both practice and former HM Revenue & Customs (HMRC) staff) to those without a tax background but a keen interest in helping low-income people to understand their financial situation – for example, those working in the general voluntary sector advice field who have come across the complexities of tax and benefits interactions.
+For a current list, see LITRG volunteers.

 Most volunteers stay with LITRG for the longer term, but a commitment of three to four years from new volunteers is helpful in terms of experience and continuity.
 We may also have shorter term opportunities for volunteers keen on contributing to report research or project work which is self-contained.